relativitydev/relativity-test-helpers/README.md

 ﻿# relativity-integration-test-helpers
+## Overview
 Open Source Community: Integration testing is a software testing methodology used to test individual software components or units of code to verify their interaction.
 These components are tested as a single group or organized in an iterative manner.
-That said, we have created Relativity Integration Test Helpers to assist you with writing good Integration Tests for your Relativity application.
-You can use this framework to test event handlers, agents or any workflow that combines agents and Eventhandlers.
-We will continue adding more helpers but in the mean time you should be able to create workspaces, create dbcontext, proxy and create documents with this framework.
+Relativity Integration Test Helpers was created to assist with writing best practice Integration Tests for Relativity applications.
+The framework can be used to test event handlers, agents or any workflow that combines agents and event handlers.

+The framework will currently enable you to to proxy and create documents, create workspaces and create dbcontext with more functionality to be added in the future.

+## Compatibility
 TestHelpers v8 release is only compatible with Ninebark (12.0) and above.
-Any previous version of TestHelpers will only be compatible with Relativity until Prairie Smoke, which will remove RSAPI.
+Any previous version of TestHelpers will only be compatible with Relativity until Prairie Smoke {INSERT VERSION NUMBER), which will remove RSAPI.

 This is also available as a [nuget package](https://www.nuget.org/packages/RelativityDev.RelativityTestHelpers/).